We’ve officially lost Baxter four times.

 Do you have any recommendations on what to do if your dog runs away?
 Let us know in the comments.

-Julia Thomson is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
-She and her husband live on a 129-acre farm in Ontario, Canada.
+Julia Preston is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
+She and her family live on a 129-acre farm in Ontario, Canada.